mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           support of The Ohio State University Libraries.
 Learn more at the TOME website, available at: openmonographs.org."
         button_link: https://doi.org/10.3998/mpub.11666501
+        image_alt: Book cover of The Three Ages of Government
       - type: youtube
         id: wNm4GrmOcUQ
   - heading: "Dialogues in Democracy: In Conversation"